RJForgie/homepage/src/content/journal/video-notes-engineering-at-linear.md

 ***

-# Notes
+# Notes from Sabin Roman's conversation

-## Promotions vs growth
+## On promotions vs growth

-Promotions, titles and rubrics can become a goal in themselves and can steal focus from what you are building.
-Instead, growth can be approached as a cycle of continuous challenge and learning during the course the daily work of scaling a product.
+Sabin suggests that promotions, titles and rubrics can become a goal in themselves and can steal focus from what you are building.
+Instead, he advocates approaching growth as a cycle of continuous challenge and learning during the course of daily work scaling a product.

-## Measuring your performance as an engineering manager
+## On measuring performance as an engineering manager
-Ask yourself: "What have I done to make the product better?" - *A question that makes you think about your impact outside of the usual metrics around team health and output.*
+Sabin recommends asking yourself: "What have I done to make the product better?" - *A question that pushes you to think about impact beyond the usual metrics around team health and output.*

-## Creativity vs process
+## On creativity vs process
-For as long as your scale allows, prioritise creativity over process.
+In Sabin's view, for as long as your scale allows, teams should prioritize creativity over process.
 In practice, this means discussing principles rather than writing detailed guidebooks.
-While guidebooks have their place in structured processes like incident response, they can stifle creativity in day-to-day work.
+While he acknowledges guidebooks have their place in structured processes like incident response, he believes they can stifle creativity in day-to-day work.